misaakidis/cmdmine/README.md

     sudo pip install python-redmine click

-Finally, you can run the install script to automatically install cmdmine system-wide.
-This must be done as root.
+Finally, you can run the install script to automatically install cmdmine for your user.

-    sudo sh install.sh
+    sh install.sh

 With that, you're done!
 You can now start using cmdmine like a standard Unix utility.